Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Does anywhere refurbish or fix SAD lights?

 Lumie sometimes offer refurbished lights at a discount and with their same warranty and trial period.
 Your manufacturer may fix lights under warranty – check your paperwork.
-For older lights, we are not aware of any specific company that will repair a SAD light.
-You could try your local small electrical repair shop (outside of lockdown).
+For older lights, I am not aware of any specific company that will repair a SAD light.
+You could try your local small electrical repair shop.

 How do I dispose of a SAD light?